-Following the fire at Grenfell Tower in June 2017, the Ministry of Housing, Communities & Local Government has recently released a consultation seeking views on a new building safety regime.
-Read the article: Building a safer future: proposals for reform of the building safety regulatory system.
+Following the fire at Grenfell Tower in June 2017, the Ministry of Housing, Communities & Local Government released a consultation seeking views on a new building safety regime.
+Read the consultation here.

 - A newly created building safety regulator with the ability to take enforcement action against those ignoring their duties.
 The regulator would oversee the safety of new and existing buildings and ensures that all safety regulations are taken into account when buildings are constructed.

 What does this mean for developers and landlords?

 This recent consultation may have further impact on both landlords and developers.

 As the consultation is limited to residential buildings over 18 metres in height (6 storeys), developers of lower-rise buildings would not be directly affected.
 However, if the government’s proposals are implemented, landlords who own residential buildings over this height and developers constructing tower blocks and high-rise buildings above this height will be held further responsible for the materials and general safety of the building under the new dutyholder regime, particularly in instances of development after the building is completed.

 On the other side of a commercial deal, a purchaser or prospective tenant of the whole or part of a tower block will need to identify the dutyholder(s) and ensure that the building meets the vigorous requirements.
 This will increase the purchaser’s due diligence and need for technical expertise and so could potentially increase their costs.
 Although it is not currently proposed that this regime is extended to commercial properties, the requirements will provide a guideline that may influence commercial occupiers seeking safe and well-constructed high rise premises.